-In these days of sustainable development and environmental protection, supporting animal and insect life in your garden is a necessity.
+In these days of sustainable development and environmental protection, attracting animal and insect life in your garden is a necessity.

-If you would like to use “entomophage” (insect-eating) creatures instead of toxic chemical insect killers, here are a few tricks to invite and house useful animals in the garden.
+It’s much better to partner with “entomophage” (insect-eating) creatures than to use toxic chemical insect killers.
+Here are a few tricks to invite and house useful animals in the garden.

 They’ll serve a double purpose: board and lodging!

-In winter, why not give them oil seeds and fat to fall back on when all else is gone.
+In winter, why not give birds oil seeds and fat to fall back on when all else is gone.

 Do not apply any chemical products that would poison them.

-Hedgehogs are on the verge of disappearing because of pesticides and cars, which is a shame because they’re precious allies in the garden: they eat cockchafer grubs and mollusks that devour the roots of our vegetables.
+Hedgehogs are on the verge of disappearing because of pesticides and cars.
+This is quite a shame because they’re precious allies in the garden!
+They eat cockchafer grubs and mollusks that devour the roots of our vegetables.

-To welcome one in your garden, prepare a hospitable environment for it, with a pile of wood where it can take refuge.
+To welcome a hedgehog in your garden, prepare a hospitable environment for it.
+Simply stack a pile of wood where it can take refuge.
 Never burn a pile of dried leaves before checking that a hedgehog isn’t under it.
 Same thing when pruning your hedge.

 In winter, give it apples or cat food but never give it milk (risk of diarrhea).